TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

 Minimal composer.json
 =====================

-This is a minimal composer.json for a TYPO3 extensions:
+This is a minimal composer.json for a TYPO3 extension:

 .. code-block:: json
    :linenos: